The Manner of Performing Prayers

 This is the final and complete stage on how to perform the 5 daily Prayers.

-How to perform the prayer (Full guide for Fajr Prayer)
+How to perform the prayer (Advanced level Guide)

-The flash movie Prayer program will Allah willing aid also you in learning how to pray.
+The following Prayer Animation with sound will Allah willing aid also you in learning how to pray.

 2. If you want to learn prayers from A to Z including Sunnah actions (with sound )